LaZeAsh/notes/content/notes/LeChatelier's Principle.md

 1. Adding or removing a gaseous reactant or product
 2. Add an inert gas (a gas not involved in the reaction)
 3. Change the volume of the container

+## Catalyst

+Adding a catalyst
+- Does not change K
+- Does not shift position of an equilibrium system
+- system will establish equilibrium faster

+Catalyst only lowers activation energy for both forward and reverse reactions